-Whilst most of us can only dream of this level of performance, for runners trying to break a certain time, whether it be to break 5 hours in the marathon or trying to run a good for age time to qualify for Boston or Virgin London Marathon, trying to qualify for Kona or just trying to get close to our single marathon performance when running in an Ironman, pacing is vital to performance.
-Runners must ensure they set realistic targets and adhere to a pre determined pacing plan.
-The most common mistake, especially at the marathon distance, is starting too fast.
-Race performance will generally be less optimal when a runner starts too fast and if a marathon runner does start too fast the adverse effect on performance will be dramatic!
+I feel that whether your goal is to break 5 hours in the marathon or trying to run a good for age time to qualify for Boston or London marathons, trying to qualify for Kona or just trying to get close to our single marathon performance when running in an Ironman, pacing is vital to performance.

-If it’s good enough for Haile it’s probably good enough for the rest of us so sit down with your coach and plan those marathon pace times.
+So race pacing is a skill to practice and if you do you can have a more ‘comfortable’ race and achieve those goal times.
+If it’s good enough for Mo it’s probably good enough for the rest of us, so sit down with your coach and plan those marathon pace times.